 I have since started my own routine at night and the effects have proved to be nothing short of amazing.
 After washing my face, I take a Q-tip (the kind with a precision tip) and dip into the coconut oil.
 I then simply apply the coconut oil onto areas of my eyebrows that look sparse and then hit the sheets.
 I have been doing this for about a week and my eyebrows are truly becoming thicker, hairs are even starting to grow in parts of my brows that I thought would never grow back.
 It helps if you heat the jar of coconut oil in warm water to melt it, that way it will be easier to apply.
 Do not heat the water on the stove though.
 If coconut oil is heated too high it can lose some of its beneficial nutrients.

 There are many products on the market out there for brow and eyelash re-growth that are full of harmful chemicals.
 The FDA has even outlawed some of them due to side effects including possible blindness.
 I know the time-old saying pain is beauty still rings true but I’m pretty sure our foremothers weren’t talking about risking your eyesight for the sake of beauty.
 I tried a few of those products myself and honestly, the results I am getting from coconut oil are far superior to the chemical alternatives.
 The best part?
 Coconut oil is all natural.
 Side effects include: nothing.

 When purchasing coconut oil, opt for virgin, organic, cold-pressed oil in a glass jar.
 Opting for glass is always better for the environment, and you don’t risk those chemicals from plastic sneaking their way into the oil.

-More reviews to come about how coconut oil can serve as your go-to beauty product!
+Coconut oil can be your go-to beauty product!

 Photo Credit: Flickr/SingChan